 If you are fired, you may be able to get Unemployment Insurance (UI).
-But, if your employer had rules that were fair, rules that you knew about, and you broke the rules on purpose, you cannot get unemployment.
+But, if your employer had rules that were fair, rules that you knew about, and you broke the rules on purpose, you cannot get unemployment benefits.
 Also, if you purposely did something that caused serious problems for your employer, you cannot get unemployment benefits.

 Your employer may not want you to get benefits because he or she pays the taxes for unemployment insurance.
 If you get unemployment benefits, your employer may have to pay higher taxes.
 So your employer may try to prove you knowingly broke a fair rule or policy on purpose.
 Or, your employer may try to prove you acted against his or her wishes.